Are you excited about going to Europe? Looking for the prettiest cities in Europe?

 There are many fun things to add to your Bologna itinerary:

-- Explore Maggiore Square: home to many historic buildings, such as Basilica di San Petronio, an Italian Gothic cathedral, and Palazzo dei Banchi, a palace with a Renaissance architecture.
-Afterwards, sit at one of the outdoor cafes in the square and enjoy a coffee.
+- Explore Maggiore Square: home to many historic buildings, such as Basilica di San Petronio, an Italian Gothic cathedral, and Palazzo dei Banchi, a palace with Renaissance architecture.
+Afterward, sit at one of the outdoor cafes in the square and enjoy a coffee.

 - Visit the medieval Two Towers: in the historic center and walk up to the top of Asinelli Tower to see a panoramic view of the city.

 - Eat delicious Bolognese cuisine.
-Have fresh pasta with meat ragout at Osteria Broccaindosso, a locals favourite, or visit Mercato Di Mezzo, a food hall with a variety of Bolognese options.
+Have fresh pasta with meat ragout at Osteria Broccaindosso, a locals favorite, or visit Mercato Di Mezzo, a food hall with a variety of Bolognese options.